• Skip to primary navigation

 Building retaining walls in the garden is a very popular subject on DIY Doctor.
 Soil is very heavy, weighing over one tonne per cubic metre so any walls built to retain a part of your garden needs to be as strong as possible.
 Keeping garden retaining walls attractive at the same time as building them in the strongest way is not difficult and that is what this project is about.

 In this project you will find out about the rules for garden retaining walls as well as the different ways to finish them off to look most attractive.
-The actual process of laying the bricks and/or block can be found in our other projects by looking in the related projects to the left of this page.
-There you will find out how to actually lay brick and blocks onto a solid foundation.
+The actual process of laying the bricks and/or block can be found in our other project here on how to lay bricks and blocks.

 Retaining wall rules